 Police detain eight employees of China Gas unit after deadly pipeline blast

-BEIJING, June 18 (Reuters) - Eight employees at a China Gas Holdings (0384.HK) unit have been detained by local police following a fatal gas pipeline explosion on Sunday, according to a statement by the Shiyan city government.
+BEIJING (Reuters) - Eight employees at a China Gas Holdings unit have been detained by local police following a fatal gas pipeline explosion on Sunday, according to a statement by the Shiyan city government.

 The blast, which killed 25 people and injured 138, occurred at a residential community and destroyed a food market building.